How Soybeans are exported

 To meet China's high demand for products, Brazil and the United States are the main producers and exporters of soybeans globally.

-Brazil accounts for more than 40% of total global exports, while the US contributes around 35%.
+Brazil accounts for over 40% of total global exports, while the US contributes around 35%.

-Other countries that export significant amounts of soy include Argentina and Paraguay.
+Other countries that export significant quantities of soybeans include Argentina and Paraguay.

-To ensure safety during transport, the containers that transport processed products undergo rigorous checks before being loaded onto ships.
+To ensure safety during transportation, containers carrying processed products undergo rigorous checks before being loaded onto ships.

 Shipments typically take several weeks to reach destination ports, where they are unloaded and transported by road or rail to processing plants or end users in that country.

-In conclusion, soybeans have become an essential commodity across the world due to their versatility in different industries, such as animal feed production, among others, making them a valuable product in various markets globally.
+In conclusion, soybeans have become an essential commodity worldwide due to their versatility in different industries such as animal feed production, among others, making them a valuable product in various markets globally.

 Export